FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 -   **Data sources**: These are operators that provide information for consumption elsewhere.
 For example, an operator that retrieves some type of information from an NGSI web service.
 -   **Data targets**: The reverse of the above.
-These operators push information out to an external microservice
+These operators push information out to an external microservice.
 -   **Data transformers**: This type of operator manipulates data in order to make it usable by other tasks further down the chain within the Wirecloud ecosystem.
-For example, transposing form list values or renaming attributes to align with an input interface downstream
+For example, transposing form list values or renaming attributes to align with an input interface downstream.
 -   **Visual Components**: Combinations of HTML and JavaScript which display data on a browser online.
 Within Wirecloud, visual components are known as widgets.